St Nedelya Church, Nikon FM2n, Nikkor AI-S 105mm f2.5, Kodak Ektar

 St Nicholas Church / Nikon F2A, Nikkor AI-S 24mm f2.8, Kodak Ultramax 400

 Alexander Nevsky Cathedral / Minolta XD, Rokkor 24mm f2.8 MD, Ilford Delta 400

 Church of Saint Sebastian, Ramsau, Germany / Sony A200, Tamron 17-50mm f2.8

-Amsterdam is known as the Venice of the North and, like Venice, is struggling to cope with the numbers of tourists, now approaching 19 million every year.
-This year, 2019, Amsterdam struck a deal with the the Dutch capital Den Haag allowing the latter’s tourist agency to set up at Amsterdam’s Centraal railway station in hopes that some of those 19 million might be persuaded to spend part of their holiday outside the city.
+Amsterdam is known as the Venice of the North and like Venice is struggling to cope with the numbers of tourists, now approaching 19 million every year.
+In 2019 Amsterdam struck a deal with the the Dutch capital Den Haag allowing the latter’s tourist agency to set up at Amsterdam’s Centraal railway station in hopes that some of those 19 million might be persuaded to spend part of their holiday outside the city.

 The problem is that the Netherlands is small and the Dutch public transport system is superb, so it is a simple matter to stay in Amsterdam and take day trips to the many surrounding towns and cities, including Den Haag which is less than an hour away by train.
 While this gets us tourists out of town by day we flood back in like the tide by night.
 On a trip to Amsterdam to visit friends I discovered the value of the city as a base for exploring more widely and while I did not make it to Den Haag on that occasion I did visit Delft and Haarlem.
 Here are a few pictures from Delft.